OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 ## 📊 Exploring the Dataset

 ### Query 01: Calculate total visit, pageview, transaction and revenue for January, February and March 2017 order by month
+> Provide an overview of recent trends over the past few months to assess engagement levels by analyzing total visits, page views, transactions, and revenue.

 ```sql
 SELECT